 Water standards have been developed in order to protect beneficial uses of water bodies such as fishing, swimming, and drinking and to preserve healthy ecosystems.
 They are used to evaluate water monitoring data to assess water quality, to identify polluted or impaired water bodies that need to be protected, and they are also used to set limits on commercial discharges and to determine cleanup activities .

-Many countries have created national environmental protection agencies (EPA) that have been designated for this and other environmental-regulating purposes, and in some cases, national governments have delegated this authority to provincial, state, or regional authorities to oversee water quality monitoring and regulation².
+Many countries have created national environmental protection agencies (EPA) that have been designated for this and other environmental-regulating purposes, and in some cases, national governments have delegated this authority to provincial, state, or regional authorities to oversee water quality monitoring and regulation .

 Water quality guidelines are based upon effects that have been observed in both humans and animals for various chemicals and contaminants, and then limits are set at much lower levels than the observed problematic concentrations.
-The intention of these guidelines is to protect the most sensitive individuals within a given population⁴.
+The intention of these guidelines is to protect the most sensitive individuals within a given population .

 Once the desired water quality level is observed, scientists then work backwards to determine the maximum concentration that will be allowed in wastewater discharges, and then to develop the standard allowable level based on that amount.
 Depending on the desired water use, different discharges under different environmental conditions may have different water quality standards .

 Commonly measured water quality parameters

 Common water quality parameters that are used for assessment include: